jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 #### Understand

+##### Identify the problem

-- **Identify the problem.** "What is the challenge learners face, and how can I help them meet it?"
-(I assume she means for this question to be posed at the strategic level)
+At the strategic level, "[w]hat is the challenge learners face, and how can I help them meet it?"
+Methods for identifying needs, and types of needs according to Booth (2014, p.
+105):

+![](../illos/instructional-need-types.png)

+![](../illos/assessment-strategies.png)

+##### Analyze the scenario

-- **Analyze the scenario.** "Characterize" and "confront" any difficulties arising in the following dimensions:
+"Characterize" and "confront" any difficulties arising in the following dimensions:

     - **Learner:** attributes, motivation, prior knowledge, and barriers to learning
     - **Content:** knowledge, skills and attributes that will later be translated into [targets](#targets)
     - **Context:** space, technology, collaboration, promotion
     - **Educator**

-Booth (2014, p.
-105):

-![](../illos/instructional-need-types.png)

-![](../illos/assessment-strategies.png)

 #### Structure

 - **Create targets,** i.e. [goals, objectives and outcomes](#targets): "Targets organize the knowledge, skills, and attitudes specified in the _Understand_ phase into content units and instructional strategies, and provide criteria to assess learning during and after instruction.
 They are also a framework for guiding student understanding and metacognitive awareness" (p.
 116)
-- "Identify methods to **involve** learners using delivery techniques, technologies, and activities" that align with the targets.
-Consider:
+- "Identify methods to **involve** learners using delivery techniques, technologies, and activities" that [align with the targets.](#alignment) Consider:
     - _"Control of Learning._ Which areas of the interaction will be teacher centered (direct instruction), and which will be more student centered (discovery instruction)?
     - _Grouping for Learning._ Will you ask learners to work as individuals, pairs, teams, or groups?
     - _Interactions for Learning._ Will you create learning interactions that are human (student/teacher, student/student, other) or nonhuman (student/ tools, student/information, student/environment, other)?
     - _Support for Learning._ Will you provide cognitive support or emotional support?" (p.
 120)
-- **Extend the interaction** before, during, and after instruction, e.g. by providing preparatory exercises, suggested resources, etc.; see [integrative learning]](#integrative-learning)
+- **Extend the interaction** before, during, and after instruction, e.g. by providing preparatory exercises, suggested resources, etc.; see [integrative learning](#integrative-learning)

 #### Engage